PINTO0309/onnx2tf/docs/flatbuffer_direct_architecture.md

 differential execution confirms complete ModelIR and statistics equality for valid one- and two-chain fixtures.

+Canonical quantized Softmax cleanup is owned by `passes/quantized_softmax.py`.
+One optional or local `ModelIRGraphIndex` enumerates graph-order Dequantize candidates, proves the exclusive and topologically ordered Softmax/Quantize consumers, applies lineage-aware Softmax input/output rewrites, and removes both wrappers differentially.
+Independent INT8 and UINT8 chains therefore share one current index.
+Graphs missing any required operator family retain historical unused-tensor and optional LayoutState pruning without allocating an index; both production call sites supply the Session-owned LayoutState.

+Input and canonical output grid requirements match quantized Logistic.
+The existing absolute beta tolerance of `1e-6` remains, with finite and parseable beta now required.
+Tensor rank must be positive, and an explicit negative or positive axis must normalize to the final dimension; when axis is omitted the final dimension is the default.
+This makes the match consistent with the serialized TFLite Softmax options, which retain beta but have no independent axis field.
+All four tensor records must exist, float dtypes must agree, and elementwise shape/signature metadata must match throughout.
+Both bridges are private, exclusively consumed, uniquely produced, and topologically ordered;
+the quantized output cannot also be a graph input.
+All guards finish before mutation.
+Softmax options and provenance remain on the retained object, version becomes two for INT8 and one for UINT8, and public output identity and canonical quantization remain stable.
+This deliberately prevents former folds with a near-canonical output grid, absent/invalid input grid, missing float metadata, public-input bridge, malformed options, scalar rank, or non-last axis.
+Exact former-function differential execution confirms complete ModelIR and statistics equality for valid one- and two-chain fixtures, while a real QLinearSoftmax wrap inference remains bit-exact to ONNX.

 ## Managed-corpus SWAP exclusion policy

 Managed corpus validation remains strictly sequential.
 While each converter